Kahler-Einstein metrics with edge singularities: Linear analysis

-Taking one further Fourier transform in the $s$ variable, this reduces finally to the resolvent of the Laplacian on the circle, $\beta^{-2} \del_\theta^2 - (1 + \sigma^2)$ which is known explicitly.
+This can be analyzed explicitly by separation of variables.
 Chasing back through these transformations yields a tractable expression for $G_\beta$.
-We refer to \cite{Ma1} for details.
-An alternate approach employed in \cite{D} is to write $G_\beta$ as an integral over $0 < t < \infty$ of the heat kernel $\exp (t \Delta_\beta)$.
+The equivalent approach in \cite{D} is to write $G_\beta$ as an integral over $0 < t < \infty$ of the heat kernel $\exp (t \Delta_\beta)$.
 This heat kernel is the product of the heat kernel on the model two dimensional cone with cone angle $2\pi \beta$ and the Euclidean heat kernel on $\RR^{2n-2}$.
 The former of these is known classically, albeit as an infinite sum involving Bessel functions, see \cite{D} and \cite{Mooers}, while the latter is the standard Gaussian.
 Either method requires about the same amount of work.

-One seemingly minor point in the statement of Proposition~\ref{strG} which is important below is the fact that the index set $E$ does not contain the element $(1,0)$, so in other words, the terms $r^1$ and $(r')^1$ do not appear in the expansion of $G$ at the left and right faces.
+A minor point in the statement of Proposition~\ref{strG} which turns out to be important below is the fact that the index set $E$ does not contain the element $(1,0)$; in other words, the monomials $r$ and $r'$ do not appear in the expansion of $G$ at the left and right faces, respectively.
 This can be explained as follows.
 As a distribution, $G(r,\theta, y, r', \theta', y')$ satisfies